 Power Mode Typical Avg.
-Current Draw Description 0.5 Second < 2 mA The radio receiver is turned on every 0.5 seconds for 100 milliseconds to look for RF activity.
+Current Draw @12V Description Always on < 12 mA The radio receiver is always on.
+Additional wakeup header is never transmitted.
+Use this setting in a network with very frequent communications or when network latency needs to be minimized.
+0.5 Second < 2 mA The radio receiver is turned on every 0.5 seconds for 100 milliseconds to look for RF activity.
 The radio transmits a 700 millisecond wakeup header with the first transmission occurring after a period of RF inactivity.
-This is the most common setting in networks that do not contain CR200(X)-series dataloggers.
+This is one of the most common setting in networks that do not contain CR200(X)-series dataloggers.
 1 Second < 1 mA The radio receiver is turned on every 1 second for 100 milliseconds to look for RF activity.
 The radio transmits a 1.2 second wakeup header with the first transmission occurring after a period of RF inactivity.
-This is the most common setting in networks that contain CR200(X)-series dataloggers.
-8 Second < 0.3 mA The radio receiver is turned on every 8 seconds for 100 milliseconds to look for RF activity.
-The radio transmits an 8.2 second wakeup header with the first transmission occurring after a period of RF inactivity.
-Only use this setting in networks where time between communications is long (hours) and saving an average an additional 1 to 1.5 mA is essential.
+This is one of the most common setting in networks that contain CR200(X)-series dataloggers.
+4 Second < 0.6 mA The radio receiver is turned on every 4 seconds for 100 milliseconds to look for RF activity.
+The radio transmits an 4.2 second wakeup header with the first transmission occurring after a period of RF inactivity.
+Only use this setting in networks where time between communications is long (hours) and saving on average an additional 1 to 1.5 mA is essential.

-11.1.9 Retry Level
+11.1.8 Retry Level

-An advantage of using one of the PakBus® protocol modes is that the radios will retry packet delivery at the RF level.
+An advantage of using one of the PakBus[®] protocol modes is that the radios will retry packet delivery at the RF level.
 This setting specifies the level to which the radio should retry to deliver an unacknowledged RF packet transmission.
 When an RF packet fails to be acknowledged by the destination, the radio will delay a random amount of time before resending the packet again.
 A receiving radio responds to the sending radio with an ACK packet for every radio packet it receives addressed to it with a valid CRC.

-Retry Level Retry Count Random Delay Slots Transmit Timer
+Retry Level Retry Count

-None 0 0 65535
+None 0

-Low 3 1 400
+Low 3

-Medium 5 2 400
+Medium 5

-High 7 3 400
+High 7